 It’s worth noting that UFB Direct is a division of the much larger Axos Bank.
 As such, UFB Direct uses numerous cyber-security measures to protect your funds and account information, such as voice, fingerprint, and digital image verification for app access.

 When you need help with your account, UFB Direct’s customer service team is available seven days a week, 24 hours a day.
-You can also send a support request right through the mobile app or website.
-Online chat is available from Monday through Friday, 8 a.m. to 5 p.m.
+You can also send a support request through the mobile app or website.
+Online chat is open from Monday through Friday, 8 a.m. to 5 p.m.
 Pacific Time.
 Phone support is available round-the-clock, excluding Christmas and Thanksgiving.

 UFB Direct also gives customers access to helpful tools, videos, and FAQ explainers about the most common types of issues, such as transferring money, submitting check deposits, and modifying your account details.
-The beauty of working with a provider like UFB Direct is that most account issues can be solved without having to contact the bank.

 Pros and Cons of UFB Direct